Police Department

 Deputy Hendrix is a lifelong Seelyville resident.
 He is a graduate of Terre Haute North High School.

-Deputy Hendrix currently serves as the Deputy Chief of the Seelyville Fire Department / Lost Creek Fire District.
+Deputy Hendrix currently serves as the Chief of the Seelyville Fire Department / Lost Creek Fire District.

 He began his law enforcement career in 2025 with the Seelyville Police Department and completed the Indiana Law Enforcement Academy’s Pre-Basic course.